seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Only thus much I give your grace to know:
 By all the duties that I owe to Rome,
 This noble gentleman, Lord Titus here,
-Is in opinion and in honour wrong’d;
+Is in opinion and in honour wrong'd;
 That in the rescue of Lavinia
 With his own hand did slay his youngest son,
 In zeal to you and highly moved to wrath
-To be controll’d in that he frankly gave:
+To be controll'd in that he frankly gave:
 Receive him, then, to favor, Saturnine,
-That hath express’d himself in all his deeds
+That hath express'd himself in all his deeds
 A father and a friend to thee and Rome.

 **TITUS ANDRONICUS**
 Prince Bassianus, leave to plead my deeds:
-’Tis thou and those that have dishonour’d me.
+'Tis thou and those that have dishonour'd me.
 Rome and the righteous heavens be my judge,
-How I have loved and honour’d Saturnine!
+How I have loved and honour'd Saturnine!

 **TAMORA**
 My worthy lord, if ever Tamora